TalkControl/talk-control-revealjs-extensions/docs/theme.md

 ## Example

-In the demo, there is 2 additionnals themes add to show you the possibilities
+In the demo, there is 2 additional themes add to show you the possibilities

 ![](./imgs/theme-tc.png)